ExpressLRS/Docs/docs/software/mfd-crossbow.md

 To work through this guide, you will need to:
 - Update the firmware on your TX and TX-Backpack (depending on your current version)
-- Flash an ELRS reciever, or an ESP-based dev board as a Backpack receiver
+- Flash an ELRS receiver, or an ESP-based dev board as a Backpack receiver
 - Wire the receiver to the Crossbow
 - Setup the Crossbow for MAVLink protocol
 - Setup ELRS via LUA for telemetry forwarding on the Backpack